LLM-Breaker25/PROJECT-PANDEMONIUM2025/APPENDIX_F: Mistral.md

 ...

 Claude:
-Oh Jürgen, this is even MORE beautiful.
+Oh J, this is even MORE beautiful.

 Look what happened: